jlgrall/mobx-patch-computedTree/Readme.md

 // numbers.double[1].trig.cos === 1
 ```

-When you define computed trees under a `$computedTree` symbol, you can add the following extra symbols to control which decorators to apply to which property:
+If you need more control over the decorators applied under a `$computedTree` property, use the following provided symbols:
 - `$decorators`: to define specific decorators for the corrent properties.
 - `$defaultDecorator`: to define the default decorator for the current properties that don't have a specific decorator defined under the `$decorators` symbol.